Maryland CPA requirements

 Wondering how to become a CPA in Maryland?
 The first thing you'll want to do on the road to becoming a CPA is to check the requirements to become a CPA in Maryland, as the Maryland Board of Accountancy will ultimately license you.
 This page serves as a resource for Maryland's CPA licensure requirements, but always consult with Maryland's Board of Accountancy for the most current information.

-Maryland CPA Exam requirements
+CPA Exam Education Requirements

 - 30 semester (45 quarter) hours in accounting and ethics, including one 3 semester (4.5 quarter) hour course each in: